LiberatorUSA/GUCEF/dependencies/README.txt

 toluapp is a LUA 5.3 patched version from : https://github.com/waltervn/toluapp hiredis is version 0.14.0 from https://github.com/redis/hiredis
-OIS is at version 1.3 and can be obtained from http://sourceforge.net/projects/wgois
+OIS is at version 1.3 and can be obtained from http://sourceforge.net/projects/wgois json-parser is at version 1.1.0 and can be obtained from https://github.com/udp/json-parser

 Possibly outdated:
 android-ndk-**: Recommended to use latest (r8)